Sea Crest Nursing Home: Compassionate Care in Coney Island

 Sea Crest offers a comprehensive suite of care services tailored to meet various health needs.
 These include specialties in short-term rehabilitation, hospice, and neurological care, addressing different phases of patient recovery and long-term care requirements.
 Notably, an 80.3% short-stay recovery rate is indicative of Sea Crest’s effectiveness in enhancing mobility, according to Medicare.gov.

 However, the staffing landscape presents challenges.
 Sea Crest provides 3.49 nurse hours per resident per day, slightly below the New York State average of 3.6 hours.
 Additionally, a 32% nurse turnover rate poses concerns about the continuity of care.
 Despite these figures, testimonials often emphasize the compassionate and dedicated service of staff, showcasing the facility’s supportive environment and the meaningful relationships residents foster with caregivers.
+The use of digital tools can also aid in reducing caregiver burden by facilitating safer mobility and fostering collaboration across care roles.

 How Sea Crest Compares to NYC Nursing Home Standards